kkulykk/html_map/README.md

 ```
 ![Alt text](images/image.png)

+## HTML file structure
+Map is generated automatically by Python module Folium.
+Map consists of 3 layers: marker of given location by user, 10 nearest locations to given and all the rest markers representing other places of particular year.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.